chanddu/Sentence-similarity-based-on-Semantic-nets-and-Corpus-Statistics-/README.md

 [![Capture.png](https://s33.postimg.cc/9k8jg9167/Capture.png)](https://postimg.cc/image/q801iqvxn/)

 3. similarity.py has all the main functions and will be called in main.py.
 Compile similarity.py first to make sure there are no errors.
 Then call the main.py
-4. Put all the documents in text format to be compared for similarity.
+4. Put all the documents(text format) to be compared for similarity in the dataset sub-folder.

 [Link]: https://ieeexplore.ieee.org/document/1644735/